 On the payments platform, any time an Account Profile is updated with changes or additional mandatory information (Name | Address | Date of Birth | Tax ID | etc.), identity management screening workflows are invoked to ensure there are still no matches to watchlists, blacklists or sanctioned countries.

 Rigorous Transactional Compliance Assured

-While all these steps are designed to create an iron-clad process from the perspective of payments platform, it is important to remember that payments represent entry points and exit points from the platform.
+While all these steps are designed to create an iron-clad process from the perspective of the payments platform, it is important to remember that payments represent entry points and exit points from the platform.
 The platform does not create any net new accounts for banking institutions.
-By definition, funds are sourced from and transferred to entities with pre-existing banking relationship; presumably those relationships have already met the KYC requirements of the institutions involved.
+By definition, funds are sourced from and transferred to entities with pre-existing banking relationships; presumably, those relationships have already met the KYC requirements of the institutions involved.